KyleMcMaster/payroll-processor/README.md

 ## Motivation

-This project was created to explore a variety of technologies and patterns I use daily in one place to get a better understanding of those technologies.
+This project was created to explore a variety of technologies, patterns, and frameworks in a sandbox style environment.

-Things I would like to explore:
+The fictional domain of the application is designed be restrictive enough to mimic a real world application while also allowing creative and technical freedom for the developers involved.

+Areas of interest:

 - Functional Programming
 - Automated Tests
 - Basics of Angular, TypeScript, Rxjs, and Bootstrap
 - Synergy that exists between Azure Functions and .Net Core Web Apis
-  - Implementations of comparable endpoints in both projects to evaluate the tooling and ecosystems
+- Event Sourcing and CQRS
 - Having fun!

 ## Roadmap